phil-rice/xingyi/README.md

-# This project is a set of tools for building sofrware, especially microservices
+# This project is a set of tools for building software, especially microservices

 It is written in such a way that hopefully it can be used with most if not all Scala web frameworks.
 This library is 'common things': Metrics / Profiling / ServeWhileStaleWithADeadTimeCutOff_Caching / Accessing other microservices without actually tying down 'what Http library do I use', 'What parsing library do I use', or even 'What Aync strategy